metrorailings/OwlBlog/content/posts/2022-week-15-insights.md

 Jacksonville's offense has really developed into something sophisticated.
 Their use of misdirection in particular is admirable.

 Kelvin Joseph seems to be a liability in coverage, especially given the way Jacksonville has been targeting him.
 He's given up two touchdowns.

+Dak Prescott seems to get easily bothered by pressure.
+His inability to escape pressure also worries me considerably.